MorenoLaQuatra/domain-specific-academic-dataset/README.md

 # Domain Specific Academic Dataset - Extractive Text Summarization
-This repository contain a collection of URLs that can be used to mine domain-specific academic datasets.
+This repository contains a collection of URLs that can be used to mine domain-specific academic datasets.

 Data were used to train and test a supervised machine learning-based summarization approach presented in the paper: